DerekLamLam/Blockchain-Based-Voting-System/Readme.txt

 Project Setup
 -------------
 Step 1: Download the Project
-- Download the ZIP file and extract it to a folder
+- Download the ZIP file and extract it to a folder, it cant upload two folder to github: node_modules,test.
+But there are in the ZIP file.

 Step 2: Install Dependencies
 - Open Command Prompt and navigate to the project folder